 If you are looking for native apps instead of the Workflowy to implement the method, check Outliner Apps for iOS and macOS

 My Workflowy workflow consists of two main lists: Planner and Projects, each containing several sublists which I will describe later on.

-I have tried to implement the Planner as similar as possible to Bullet Journal, so it should be organised by date.
+I have tried to implement the Planner as similar as possible to Bullet Journal, so it should be organized by date.
 However, I will implement the Planner in such a way that; first, it takes advantages of Workflowy powerful environment; second, it makes it a better tool for taking long notes, tracking tasks, and managing the events.

 About using tags

-Therefor, I decided to only define few Control Tags which were starting with ‘@’ and Context tags which were starting with ‘#’.
+Therefore, I decided to only define few Control Tags which were starting with ‘@’ and Context tags which were starting with ‘#’.
 Control Tags will be used to construct the structure of the Planner andProject, and Context Tags are using to specify the general contexts of the notes or items.

 Tags starting with ‘@’

 I use the tags starting with ‘@’ to build the skeleton of the Planner and Project.
 So, what they suppose to do is to mark specific items in the entire Workflowy notebook to help you find them easily.
 For instance, you could see them as the title of pages in your Bullet Journal, like when you are creating theMonthly Tasks and Monthly Events.
-I demonstrate how I will use several tags like @YearlyGoals, @MonthlyGoals, @WeeklyGoals, @Projects, @Ideas, @Meeting, etc to build the structure of the your Workflowy notebook.
+I demonstrate how I will use several tags like @YearlyGoals, @MonthlyGoals, @WeeklyGoals, @Projects, @Ideas, @Meeting, etc. to build the structure of your Workflowy notebook.

-Tags staring with ‘#’
+Tags starting with ‘#’

 Tags should be general enough to cover large group of notes and be specific enough to let you distinguish your notes from each other.